UNR-CFB/lahontan/scripts/Pipeline/README.md

 > If no errors in reference files are detected by first command, then second command can be ran to prepare reference data

-`runPipe --makeBatch 48,48,32 --batchjson /path/to/Optimization/Slurm/JSON --use-reference --jsonfile /path/to/Metadata --stringtie abc /path/to/INPUT`
+`runPipe --makebatch 48,48,32 --batchjson /path/to/Optimization/Slurm/JSON --use-reference --jsonfile /path/to/Metadata --stringtie abc /path/to/INPUT`
 > This shows an example of creating a batch file for slurm to be used on a
 > cluster with 3 servers with 48, 48, and 32 CPUs on each.
 An optimized path has been
 > created using optPath.py and saved to /path/to/Optimization/Slurm/JSON.
 The reference